Flow Triggers: The 17 Scientifically-Validated Conditions for On-Demand Peak Performance | HiPerformance Culture

 Keller, J., & Bless, H. (2008).
 Flow and regulatory compatibility: An experimental approach to the flow model of intrinsic motivation.
 Personality and Social Psychology Bulletin, 34(2), 196–209.

 Keller, J., & Landhäußer, A. (2012).
 The flow model revisited.
-In Advances in Flow Research, 51-64.
+In S. Engeser (Ed.), Advances in Flow Research (pp. 51-64).
+Springer.
+Chapter

 Keller, J., Ringelhan, S., & Blomann, F. (2011).
 Does skills–demands compatibility result in intrinsic motivation?
 The Journal of Positive Psychology, 6(5), 408-417.

 Kotler, S., & Wheal, J. (2017).
-Stealing fire: How Silicon Valley, the Navy SEALs, and maverick scientists are revolutionizing the way we live and work.
+Stealing Fire.
 Dey Street Books.
+Book

 Landhäußer, A., & Keller, J. (2012).
 Flow and its affective, cognitive, and performance-related consequences.
-In Advances in Flow Research, 65-85.
+In S. Engeser (Ed.), Advances in Flow Research (pp. 65-85).
+Springer.
+Chapter

 Locke, E. A., & Latham, G. P. (2002).
 Building a practically useful theory of goal setting and task motivation.
 American Psychologist, 57(9), 705–717.